AngeloJacobo/DDR3-Notes/README.md

 - OBUF is used to connect internal pins to FPGA pin fabric
 - WRITE: we have to phase-shift DQS by 90 degrees and output the phase-shifted DQS to RAM.
 This means initially the dqs is first aligned to dq, but is phase shifted when sent to RAM
 - READ: phase-shifts the incoming dqs and dqs_n signals by 90 degrees to sample at the middle of incoming `dq` signal
+- Due to PCB trace layout and high-speed DDR signal transmission, there is no alignment to any generic clock signal that we can depend upon, especially when data is coming back from the SDRAM chip.
+Thus, we could only depend upon incoming `DQS` signal to sample 'DQ' signal

 # Reference (YouTube):